 Is it possible to use tissue from another person for ear reconstruction?

-It could be possible, but there are better methods with less post-operative complications.
+It could be possible, but there are better methods with fewer post-operative complications.

 Typically, there are two main methods for ear reconstruction that use: